 - 1. Minimize staff vacancies at the prisons. - 2.
-Provide intensive records training on a quarterly basis.
+Provide intensive records training by teleconference on a monthly basis.

-Strategy 2: Develop and implement an improved electronic sentencing and time accounting process.
+Strategy 2: Continue to develop and implement an improved electronic sentencing and time accounting process.

 - 1. Work with the Information Technology Division (ITD) to complete the Business needs analysis, test and implement the new Electronic Sentencing and Time accounting module within CMIS. - 2.
 Monitor the new electronic module to ensure effectiveness compared to the existing manual method.